Chi-Raq: Theatrical

 Chi-Raq was the first original film to be distributed by Amazon Studios.
 In addition, Roadside Attractions and Lionsgate partnered with the company for a limited release in theaters on December 4, 2015, with the film premiering on Amazon Instant Video.

 Marketing

 The first trailer for the film was released November 3, 2015.

+Home Media

+The film was released on DVD and Blu-ray on January 26, 2016 with the only special features being deleted scenes, a music video, and a shirt making-of featurette.

 Reception

 Box office

 The film had a limited release into North American theaters on December 4, 2015.
 It grossed $1,250,224 from 305 theaters in its opening weekend, including a $15,000+ per screen average on 22 screens in Chicago.

 Critical response

 Chi-Raq received generally positive reviews from critics.
 On Rotten Tomatoes, the film has rating of 82%, based on 151 reviews, an average rating of 7.35/10.
 The site's critical consensus states, "Chi-Raq is as urgently topical and satisfyingly ambitious as it is wildly uneven – and it contains some of Spike Lee's smartest, sharpest, and all-around entertaining late-period work."
 Metacritic reports a score of 77 out of 100, based on 37 critics, indicating "generally favorable reviews".

 Metacritic also found Chi-Raq to be tied with Steve Jobs as the 27th most acclaimed film of 2015, with five critics having named it the year's greatest and 18 others having ranked it in third place or below.

+The film was more polarizing amongst audiences.
+Bradford William Davis, writing for Christ and Pop Culture, interviewed two audience members, one of them Tyler Burns, an editor in chief at the Reformed African American Network, who was highly critical of the film’s mishandling of satire, speaking: "Well, Chi-Raq‘s biggest problem is that it’s not sure what movie it wants to be.
+It felt like a combination of two or three different films.
+Sometimes, it’s hard to tell when it’s serious or when it’s intentionally absurd.
+It’s a satire only when it wants to be.
+It never truly goes all the way.
+I find that to be particularly true when considering its handling of the source material.
+Lysistrata — the play the film is based on — doesn’t take the idea of a sex strike as a serious way of dealing with the societal issue of “inter-squad” violence.
+Meanwhile, Chi-Raq ranges from absurdist dance routines performed by women in the mood — to wise grandma Angela Bassett telling us it’s the only way to stop gun violence, with no question about the plan’s sincerity whatsoever."